We accept payments online for trips and visits, transport, music lessons and much more.

 ParentPay (our preferred method of payment) is the system that you use your username and password to log-in to.
 When you pay online using ParentPay, your customer account is updated immediately.

 The Payment Page also enables you to pay online, but goes into a holding account that we then have to manually re-allocate to your customer account.
-We do this periodically (once or twice a month) and update your customer account then.
+This may be up to one week after the date of your payment.
 We will occasionally ask for payments via the Payment Page if we cannot set a trip/item for payment up on ParentPay e.g. music lessons.
 If you use the Payment Page, please include as much detail as possible about the payment (e.g. your child’s name and form, what the payment is for, account reference if paying a music invoice).